HTML Tables

 Final word

-The W3C instructs to style tables in CSS rather using HTML attributes.
+The W3C instructs to style tables in CSS rather than using HTML attributes.

-Besides, you may use third party plug-ins or frameworks that also use CSS underneath, however, most of the work or styles is already done.
+Besides, you may use third-party plug-ins or frameworks that also use CSS underneath, however, most of the work or styles are already done.